BSO: Your VisCom Family

 Remember, no matter what level you think you are at, you can graduate; you just need to work hard.
-You are responsible for taking care of you.
+You are responsible for taking care of yourself.
 The university has numerous resources to help, but you have to seek them out.
 And it's important to stay in touch with your advisor — if you don’t like your advisor, seek another one within the School.

 Learning is your job, and you have to work at it.
 Get to know your professors — understand their expectations, and then deliver more than that.

 You are paying for this education.
 Get your money’s worth by getting the help you need from your instructors and the university.

-To expand your learning process and opportunities, make an effort of take part in activities outside of your classes.
-There are many ways to do this: Student organizations, Communication Week, gallery shows, guest speaker events and more.
+To expand your learning process and opportunities, make an effort to take part in activities outside of your classes.
+There are many ways to do this: Student organizations, Communication Week, gallery shows, guest speaker events, and more.
 Consider becoming a VisCom Ambassador.